unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-if the supplied regexp matches the static file translation it will search for a gzip version
+``help``: if the supplied regexp matches the static file translation it will search for a gzip version

 static-gzip-all
 ***************